lavinama/Cruise_ship_data_science/README.md

 * Ability to use advanced data science techniques such as sklearn’s pipeline tool for model building.
 * Ability to interpret your model in terms of real-life applications.

+The dataset is well-structured and clean, it is relatively small (9 features and 159 observations), and has no missing values.

 This project was inspired by this [blog post](https://towardsdatascience.com/sample-take-home-coding-exercise-for-a-data-scientist-position-8086dd195a76)